FEATURED POST

 "So you're fishing t-o-p-w-a-t-e-r” – he drew out the word the way you'd mention a redheaded step-child.

-“Oh yes; you always start with the surface.
+“Oh yes; I always start with the surface.
 But there's an entire water column, from top to bottom, and I fish it all.

 On top I might use a popper, a foam fly, or even a trout fly."

-The word, "popper" got me another pitiful look.
+The word, "popper" got me another forlorn look.

 “But the top water bite soon fades out, especially as the sun climbs high.
 That's when I switch to subsurface patterns.
-Nymphs or soft hackles are especially good for that.
-Baitfish mimics, and crawfish patterns work well, too, in the right areas.”
+Nymph mimics or soft hackles are especially good for that.
+Baitfish flies, and crawfish patterns work well, too, in the right areas.”

 “You've put a lot of thought into this....” he observed.

-It was said the way a psychiatrist might talk to a patient - in a straightjacket.
+He said it the way a psychiatrist talks to a patient in a straightjacket.

 * Columbia, SC

-“Oh, Trout Unlimited... yes, yes, okay... then you must know Jim Hallberg.
-Yes, they're good and they get into some...”
+“Oh, Trout Unlimited... yes, yes, okay... then you must know Jim So-and-so.
+Yes, they're a good outfit and they get into some...”

 I stopped him and smiled widely.

 “No, sorry I don't know him.
-The TU folks are money people,...
+The TU folks are big money people, anyway...
 I can't afford them!"
 I chuckled.

-"They are cut from a different cloth than me, shall we say?
+"Let's just say they are another sort of Class A personality, folks cut from a different cloth than me.
 Besides they are way over there, so I have never joined.

 I'm not really a joiner, anyway, not in that way.”

-Now he was snorting, the way you do when you feel the other guy is off his rocker.
+Now he was snorting, the way you do when you're sure the other guy is off his rocker.

 So, do you ever catch anything decent?”

-I sensed the the time was right, and I went for the throat....
+I sensed the the time was right, so I went for the throat....

 It was a nice surprise; they're beautiful fish.”